RE:CON 2023

 The organizations and professionals delivering services that enhance the lives of people with intellectual and developmental disabilities (I/DD) understand all too well the recruitment and retention challenges that have defined the direct support workforce for nearly three decades.
 To build a more sustainable service delivery system, significant investments will need to be made by policymakers and regulators at all levels of government.

-But how do we make the case for such transformative investments in I/DD services, especially given heightened polarization and the very same resource limitations that created the crisis in the first place?
-As the leading voice in Washington for community I/DD providers, ANCOR has found two essential ingredients—comprehensive data and transformational stories—to be instrumental in making the case for investments that strengthen services.
-Our success in combining these two essential ingredients has led to support from unlikely legislative champions and is moving the needle when it comes to political will for investing in the federal Medicaid program.
 In this session, the presenter will help participants tackle both sides of the equation to understand at the strategic and tactical levels how to combine powerful data with compelling stories to fuel effective advocacy using tools that can be applied in a range of other helpful contexts as well (e.g., fundraising, community outreach, etc.).
 First, participants will learn how they can leverage the Case for Inclusion—a repository of data and advocacy resources created by ANCOR in partnership with United Cerebral Palsy—to help audiences understand the scope of the challenges we face.
 Then, participants will use a framework for storytelling that they can put into practice immediately to identify, shape and share stories that compel action.
-By the end of the session, participants will feel confident in collaborating with their colleagues back home to create a game plan for inspiring meaningful action wherever it’s needed. |

-LGBTQ+ in the workplace
+LGBTQ+ in the Workplace

 PRESENTED BY: Margaret Avery

-This presentation will focus on why allyship matter, how to talk about sexual orientation in the workplace, importance of pronouns, discrimination, the lavender ceiling, etc. |
+This presentation will focus on why allyship matter, how to talk about sexual orientation in the workplace, importance of pronouns, discrimination, the lavender ceiling, etc.

 Navigating Uncomfortable But Necessary Conversations